Learn what information is presented for each Tag and how to sort your Tags list.

 - If the arrow points down, the data is in descending order.

-Refresh the page to reset the column back to its original state.
+You can refresh the page to reset the column's original state.

 < Adding inventory tags from your tag manager | Editing inventory tags >